AlexPoint/alfonse/_i18n/en/expat-guide.md

 ### Health
 The first thing that comes to mind is vaccines, and rightfully so.

 But it's not the only thing to take care of before the big day.
 Look at your future country's healthcare system: some are very good and cover foreigners under specific conditions.
-Other healthcare systems are less developed and generous; in this case, a private insurance is a must-have.
+Other healthcare systems are less developed and/or generous; in this case, a private insurance is a must-have.
 You cannot really negotiate going to the hospital when you have a broken leg or worse.

 Another thing related to your social protection is pension.
 How long will you be abroad and what are the impact on your future pension?
 Chances are retirement is far from you but it will be a big deal in a few years.
-So be nice to the "future you" and at least be clear on what your experience will mean for later.
+So be nice to the "future you" and at least be clear on the impacts of this experience for later.

 ### Holidays